renatamuy/mystacina/_projects/2_project.md

     </div>
 </div>
 <div class="caption">
-    We are results-oriented people and can help you with expediting the process you need.
+    We are results-oriented people and can help you with expediting the data process you need.
 </div>

 We make sense of your data including wrangling, insights, workflow and metadata support.
 We offer tools and services for data analytics, data mining, and data visualization to help organizations optimize operations and decision-making processes.